zeckdude/code-references/react/state.md

 * When we need to update what a component shows, call `this.setState()`
 * Only change state with `setState()`, never assign anything to `this.state` directly (unless setting the initial state values)
 * If you need to use `setState()` to update a flag based on its previous value, pass `setState()` a function that returns an object and references `prevState` instead of `this.state`, since `this.state` isn't reliable as it may be updated asynchronously (see below)
+* Don't mutate the state when updating it

 <br>